 Why I Started Pattern Engine

+What’s missing is the layer underneath both.
 The layer where you ask: what pattern is actually at play here?
-Not the surface feature.
-Not the trending topic.
 The real shape of what’s happening to people, teams, and judgment when machines start recognizing and scaling patterns faster than we can.

 The premise